 Providing mobile equipment for employees is a risky business and keeping track of issuance is important.
 In a famous example, Coca Cola lost a large amount of mobile devices to one employee who was a serial loser.
 Each loss took network access and stored company data with it.
 Allowing BYOD solves the problem of lost hardware along with all of the data on it.

 The industry has come a long way since the Coca Cola laptop heist, and you can thank your MDM system for saving you a lot of money.
 It keeps track of your property wherever it goes and because it gives you the confidence to allow employees to connect their own devices to the network, saving you the cost of buying equipment.

 Notice the MDM systems listed in this guide manage both company-owned equipment and employee-owned mobile devices.
 That gives you an opportunity to get the best out of a mobile strategy by employing a hybrid approach.
 The tracking of company-owned devices gives you a fallback position and should allow you the confidence to lay down strict ground rules.
-Staff who refuse the terms of connecting to the network with their own devices can be issued a company device.
+Staff who refuse the terms of connecting to the network with their own approved devices can be issued a company device.

 The CYOD strategy can also be integrated into an employee incentive scheme.
 A better phone or tablet could be offered to those who win points for improved productivity or success on company-approved training courses.

 The bottom line is that mobile devices have become a useful tool both as an incentive for improved performance and as a bare, straightforward productivity gain.

 Update your system monitoring software to include enterprise mobility management and reap the productivity gains and cost savings of BYOD.

 Bring Your Own Device FAQs

 ⭐Can you enforce strong passwords in a BYOD environment?